apache/tvm/docs/langref/relay_expr.rst

 Variables
 =========

-Relay allows for local and global variables.
-Our design is based on that of LLVM, which differentiates between identifier types; a writer of optimizations can thus determine what a variable references simply by knowing the kind of identifier.
+Inspired by LLVM, Relay explicitly distinguishes between local and global variables both in the AST and in the text format.
+In the text format, global and local variables are distinguished by prefixes, or sigils.

-Global variables are written with `@`, local variables are written with `%`, and variables written without a sigil correspond to operator names.
+Global variables are prefixed with :code:`@` and local variables with :code:`%`.

-The distinction between global and local identifiers makes certain kinds of transformation easier.
-For example, inlining a global definition requires no analysis: simply inlining the definition suffices.
+This explicit distinction makes certain optimizations easier to implement.
+For example, inlining a global definition requires no analysis: simply substituting the definition suffices.

 Global Variable
 ~~~~~~~~~~~~~~~~~~

-Global identifiers are prefixed by the `@` sigil, such as "`@global`".
+Global identifiers are prefixed by the :code:`@` sigil, such as ":code:`@global`".
 A global identifier always references a globally visible definition contained in the environment.
 Global identifiers must be unique.